 Our interest in the rate of heat evolution of cement derives primarily from concern for the maximum temperatures likely to occur in concrete structures.
-The implications of the different heat rates for the cements assessed in this programme was therefore investigated using a modified version of the finite difference heat model proposed by Ballim [19].
-The model was run using the three heat curves shown in Figure 4 (D, F and K), representing the low, medium and high heat rate clinker cement groups.
+The implications of the different heat rates for the cements assessed in this programme was therefore investigated using a modified version of the finite difference heat model proposed by Ballim [28].
+The model was run using the three heat curves shown in Fig. 4 (D, F and K), representing the low, medium and high heat rate clinker cement groups.
+The intention here is not to try to reflect field conditions but rather to indicate the temperature effects of using the different cements in large concrete elements under controlled conditions.
+In reality, concrete for large structures would normally have significant proportions of cement extenders (fly ash or blastfurnace slag) and include admixtures to reduce the rate of heat evolution.